harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 In comparison, a computer will not function without core hardware, which includes the cpu, gpu, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a compiuter.

 Peripheral hardware matters little: choose the one that looks the best.
 It is on the core hardware that most computers differ the most.
-Here is more explainations.
+I refer to you various sources on internet for advaHere is more explainations.

 ### Central Processing Unit (CPU)